Lines are harder to draw than they look like. But if you find yourself with varying line quality in your drawings, it’s time to fix that problem!

 Try different speeds as you get more used and confident of your lines.

-Gesture drawing is a series of very fast sketches you do while observing a subject.
-Usually with people.
+Gesture drawing is a series of very fast sketches you do while observing a subject, usually with people.
 Someone will pose for 1 to 2 minutes, and you have to draw that pose in a short time.
+I have created a complete guide on Gesture Drawing that you can check out here!

-You can either look for drawing classes near you or there are places online for you to practice gesture drawing.
+You can either look for drawing classes near you or places online where you can practice gesture drawing.
 I usually use Sketch Daily for this.

 You can choose if you prefer to draw male, female or both figures, what kind of poses and the time.